caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 It can also be acceptable to include more than one class in a file if the two are tightly coupled.
 For example, there is a standard interface `IComparer<T>` which can define a class to be used to compare the lexicographical ordering of two instances of another class.
 If you had defined a `Thing` class, and wanted to also define a `ThingComparer` class that implemented `IComparer<Thing>`, you may consider it acceptable to put them in the same file because of their tightly-coupled nature.
 Similarly, if you define an enum type purely to use it as the parameter type of a single method in a single class, you may want to define it as a non-nested type in the same file as the class, or you may want to define it as a nested type within the class.

-From C# 10 (.NET 6) onwards, it is possible to have one file in a project contain "top-level statements", statements which are defined outside any method, class or namespace.
-If such a file exists, this file (or rather, the first top-level statement in it) is the entry point.
+From C# 10 (.NET 6) onwards, it is possible to have one file in a project start with "top-level statements", statements which are defined outside any method, class or namespace.
+If such a file exists, its top-level statements must be before any type definitions in the file, and the start of this file is the entry point.
 The .NET 6 template for a console app creates a top-level statement file instead of a `Program` class.
+You will get a compilation error if a project contains both a top-level statement file and a `Program.Main()` method.

 ### An outline of class terminology